-- Children and teens who take this drug may be at a greater risk of having thoughts or actions of suicide.
-Adults may also be at risk.
+- Drugs like this one have raised the chance of suicidal thoughts or actions in children and young adults.
 The risk may be greater in people who have had these thoughts or actions in the past.
-Watch people who take this drug closely.
+All people who take this drug need to be watched closely.
 Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
 Call the doctor right away if any thoughts or actions of suicide occur.

 - It is used to treat low mood (depression).

-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- If you have had a recent heart attack.
+- If your child has had a recent heart attack.

-- If you are taking any of these drugs: Linezolid or methylene blue.
+- If your child is taking any of these drugs: Linezolid or methylene blue.

-- To lower the chance of feeling dizzy or passing out, rise slowly over a few minutes when sitting or lying down.
-Be careful climbing stairs.
+- To lower the chance of feeling dizzy or passing out, have your child rise slowly if your child has been sitting or lying down.
+Have your child be careful going up and down stairs.

-- Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.
+- Talk with your child’s doctor before your child uses marijuana, other forms of cannabis, or prescription or OTC drugs that may slow your child’s actions.

 - This drug may raise the chance of bleeding.
 Sometimes, bleeding can be life-threatening.
 Talk with the doctor.

 - Some people may have a higher chance of eye problems with this drug.
-Your doctor may want you to have an eye exam to see if you have a higher chance of these eye problems.
-Call your doctor right away if you have eye pain, change in eyesight, or swelling or redness in or around the eye.
+The doctor may want your child to have an eye exam to see if your child has a higher chance of these eye problems.
+Call the doctor right away if your child has eye pain, change in eyesight, or swelling or redness in or around the eye.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Signs of low sodium levels like headache, trouble focusing, memory problems, change in thinking clearly and with logic, weakness, seizures, or change in balance.
+- Signs of low sodium levels like headache, trouble focusing, memory problems, feeling confused, weakness, seizures, or change in balance.

-- Signs of bleeding like throwing up blood or throw up that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; vaginal bleeding that is not normal; bruises without a reason or that get bigger; or any bleeding that is very bad or that you cannot stop.
+- Signs of bleeding like throwing up or coughing up blood; vomit that looks like coffee grounds; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a cause or that get bigger; or bleeding you cannot stop.

-- Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.
-This may happen even when you are not having sex.
-If this is not treated right away, it may lead to lasting sex problems and you may not be able to have sex.
+- Call your child’s doctor right away if your child gets a painful erection (hard penis) or gets an erection that lasts for longer than 4 hours.
+If this is not treated right away, it may lead to lasting sex problems and your child may not be able to have sex in the future.

 - Dry mouth.

-- Nervous and excitable.
+- Feeling nervous and excitable.

 - It may take several weeks to see the full effects.

-- Do not stop taking this drug all of a sudden without calling your doctor.
-You may have a greater risk of side effects.
-If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.
+- Do not stop giving this drug to your child all of a sudden without calling the doctor.
+Your child may have a greater risk of seizures.
+If your child needs to stop this drug, you will want to slowly stop it as told by the doctor.

-- Take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

-- Store in a dry place.
+- Store at room temperature protected from light.
+Store in a dry place.
 Do not store in a bathroom.

-- Keep all drugs out of the reach of children and pets.
+- Keep all drugs in a safe place.
+Keep all drugs out of the reach of children and pets.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.